manjeshkv/Cybersecurity-Portfolio/README.md

 # Cybersecurity Portfolio

 Welcome to my Cybersecurity Portfolio.
-This repository showcases my work on real-world cybersecurity challenges, including incident response, security audits, system hardening, and vulnerability assessments.
-Each project highlights my practical experience in securing IT infrastructures and handling security breaches.
+This repository showcases my work in cybersecurity, focusing on incident response, security audits, system hardening, and vulnerability assessments.
+Each project demonstrates my experience in securing IT infrastructures and handling security breaches.

 ## About

-This portfolio includes detailed reports on cybersecurity incidents and audits, demonstrating my ability to identify, analyze, and mitigate security risks.
+This portfolio includes detailed reports on cybersecurity incidents and audits, showcasing my ability to identify, analyze, and mitigate security risks.
 My focus is on improving system resilience through incident response, vulnerability assessments, and post-breach hardening.

-## Key Technologies & Tools
+## Tools & Platforms

-- **Languages**: Python, Bash
 - **Tools**: Metasploit, Wireshark, Nmap, Burp Suite, Botium
 - **Platforms**: Kali Linux, Windows Server, Linux